mkdev111/ewallet/README.md

 - Refactor and unify the test helpers for minting.
 - ...

+# Support

+- Got an idea to improve the SDKs?
+Talk to us in our [Rocket Chat](https://chat.omisego.network/)'s `#eWallet SDK` channel

+- Found a bug?
+File an issue with [GitHub Issues](https://github.com/omisego/ewallet/issues).

+- Stuck at integrating or building on top of the SDKs?
+Search or create a question on StackOverflow using the tag [omisego](https://stackoverflow.com/questions/tagged/omisego).

 # F.A.Q

 ##### Can I use the eWallet right now?